DataDog/dd-trace-py/docs/advanced_usage.rst

-The Datadog opentracer can be configured via the ``config`` dictionary parameter which accepts the following described fields.
+The Datadog opentracer can be configured via the ``config`` dictionary parameter to the tracer which accepts the following described fields.
+See below for usage.

 +---------------------+---------------------------------------------------------+---------------+
 | Configuration Key   |  Description                                            | Default Value |